pip-services/pip-services-docs/content/en/net/commons/data/paging_params.md

 > `public` PagingParams(object skip, object take, object total = null)

-- **skip**: object - the number of items to skip.
+- **skip**: object - number of items to skip.
-- **take**: object - the number of items to return.
+- **take**: object - number of items to return.
 - **total**: bool - true to return the total number of items.

 ### Properties

 #### Skip
-The number of items to skip.
+Number of items to skip.
 > `public` long Skip [ get, set ]

 #### Take
-The number of items to return.
+Number of items to return.
 > `public` long Take [ get, set ]

 #### Total
-The flag to return the total number of items.
+Flag used to return the total number of items.
 > `public` bool Total [ get, set ]